Western Habitat Brisbane groups

 St Lucia Esplanade Bushcare Group

-Located adjacent to the Brisbane River at St Lucia, this group focusses on restoration of the remnant riverine vegetation.
+Located adjacent to the Brisbane River at St Lucia, this group focusses on the restoration of the remnant riverine vegetation.
 The site is readily accessible with a well-developed river walk, to complement the group's revegetation efforts.
 For more information phone Barbara and Geoff Robins on 07 3371 5834.

 St Lucia Golf Course Bushcare Group